6sidedengineering/SixSided/Read Me.md

 Read Me

-This is the repo for the Six Sided website.
+This is the repository for the 6-Sided website.